CenturyLiu/Carla-GUI/Docs/urban_backend_api.md

         - `allow_collision` : bool, optional
 whether collision is allowed in during simulation.
 The default value is True. <font color="#ff0000">**This method is not stable.
 There's no guarantee that vehicle will not collide if this value is set to be False** </font>

+        - `spectator_mode` : string
+the spectator mode, valid value is "first_person" or "left".
+The default is None. spectator will be fixed at 10 meters after the last full-path vehicle is "first_person" is chosen; spectator will be looking at the ego vehicle from the left if "left" is chosen.

 ---
 ## Store and read Intersection settings in file format